EmberHeavyIndustries/HID2AMI/Docs/Flashing.Instructions.md

 - for Linux: the free dfu-util from http://dfu-util.sourceforge.net.

 ### **FLASHING IN LINUX**
-Thanks to the precious & talented friend Sukkopera (https://github.com/SukkoPera), an equivalent flashing procedure can be followed to achieve the very same results.
-You can find it here: [Sukkopera's Linux Flashing instructions](https://github.com/EmberHeavyIndustries/HID2AMI/blob/master/Docs/hid2ami_linux.md)
+Thanks to the precious & talented friend Sukkopera (https://github.com/SukkoPera), HID2AMI App can be flashed within a Linux environment as well as its Windows counterpart.
+You can find the detailed procedure here: [Sukkopera's Linux Flashing instructions](https://github.com/EmberHeavyIndustries/HID2AMI/blob/master/Docs/hid2ami_linux.md)
 Thank you SukkoPera !

 ### **FLASHING IN WINDOWS**